What Is a Modular Sofa?

 Pros

-• Highly flexible layouts that adapt to changing rooms
+• Highly flexible layouts that adapt to your room as your life changes.

-• Can be expanded over time with additional modules
+• Future-proof seating that can be expanded with extra modules later.

 Cons